Mission

 SSHIFTB seeks to change this rhetoric.
 We connect people who arrive at the problem of TB from a range of disciplines, institutions, and settings around the world to inspire new (and nuanced) thought and social innovation, and we invite persons with lived experience to help lead the dialogue.
 We recognize the geographies and disciplines which may separate our team, with a view to interrogate and dispense with those boundaries and distinctions, rather harnessing them as a force for transdisciplinary transformative action.

 In this virtual space, TB is situated as a social disease, with innumerable drivers, constructions, implications, and consequences.
 As with the process of much social science inquiry, the mission and scope of the Centre will evolve through the lens, voice, and situation of those who come to be involved, complexities and divergences therein, and the ongoings of our exigent worlds.
-In its early stages, the Centre will serve as a repository of people, projects, news, resources, and opportunities to inspire ideas and facilitate partnerships.
+In its early stages, the Centre will serve as a repository of people, organizations, news, resources, and opportunities to inspire ideas and facilitate partnerships.
 We will gradually host original commentaries, events, and dedicate funds to stimulate scholarly or advocacy outputs that complement the efforts of others working in TB.

 Leadership